mcmire/dotfiles/README.md

 ## Prerequisites

-### Vim / MacVim
+### Neovim

-This configuration assumes that you are using Terminal Vim.
-I recommend using the MacVim version of Vim as it comes with support for Ruby, Python, etc. You can install this via Homebrew:
+This configuration assumes that you are using Neovim.
+You can install this using
+Homebrew:

-    brew install macvim
+    brew install neovim/neovim/neovim

-If you are using my [dotfiles][dotfiles] then you can move on to the next step, as I've set up both `vim` and `vi` to open MacVim in terminal mode.
+If you are using my [dotfiles][dotfiles] then you can move on to the next step, as I've set up both `vim` and `vi` to open Neovim.
 Otherwise, you'll need to add them yourself.
-Drop this in your ~/.bashrc or ~/.zshrc:
+Configure your shell to add the following aliases:

+    alias v="neovim"
-    alias vim="mvim -v"
+    alias vi="neovim"
-    alias vi="vim"
+    alias vim="neovim"

-If you are not using Terminal Vim then this configuration will also work for MacVim proper, although I don't update ~/.gvimrc anymore.
+Now you can simply say `v` to start Neovim (or, if you don't like that, you can still use `vi` or `vim`).

 ### iTerm / Terminal

 You'll also want to make sure your terminal is using a Powerline-compatible font, that is, a font that's patched to support Powerline characters (such as arrows and icons and things).
 There's a list of fonts you can choose from [here][powerline-fonts].
-Whichever one you download, drop it in ~/Library/Fonts and you can use it right away. **NOTE: If you are using iTerm, make sure that the "non-ASCII" font is also set to the same Powerline font as the "normal" font, otherwise you'll get strange "X" characters in place of the Powerline characters.**
+Whichever one you download, drop it in `~/Library/Fonts` and you can use it right away. **NOTE: If you are using iTerm, make sure that the "non-ASCII" font is also set to the same Powerline font as the "normal" font, otherwise you'll get strange "X" characters in place of the Powerline characters.**

 ## Installation

 First, clone this repo somewhere.
-I recommend you put it in your ~/code folder because you may want to come back to it later, or fork it.
+I recommend placing it in the same place that you usually store code because you may want to come back to it later and make modifications.
+If you do plan on making modifications, I recommend forking this repo first.

 Next, run the install script: